Degree: Bachelor of Science (B.Sc.)

 During your studies, you have various subjects, which consist of one or more modules.
 A module deals with a specific topic and consists of one or more courses.
 In the module handbook for your degree program, you will find a description of the modules and their subject assignment as well as a study plan.
 This gives you an orientation as to which courses you should attend in which semester in order to complete your studies within the standard period of study.
 It takes into account a balanced distribution of courses over the individual semesters.
 It also ensures that you are first taught the important basics before moving on to more advanced topics.
 Your individual course of study may differ from this.

-The following subjects await you on the bachelor's degree program (these are all compulsory subjects):
+The following subjects await you in the bachelor's degree program (these are all compulsory subjects):

-- general mathematical and scientific fundamentals: here you will learn the basis of the scientific canon of subjects that you will need for your further studies.
+• Basics in Mathematics and Natural Sciences: Here you will learn the basics of the scientific canon of subjects that you will need for your further studies.
 The subject includes modules on mathematics, experimental physics, inorganic and organic chemistry and biology.

-- methodological foundations: the modules in this subject introduce you to the key methods of geoecology.
+• Basic Methods of Geoecology: The modules in this subject introduce you to the main methods used in geoecology.
 You will learn about various laboratory methods as well as the basics of remote sensing.
-The modules Scientific Work in Geoecology 1 + 2 introduce you to scientific work.
+The modules Scientific Work Methods in Geoecology 1 + 2 introduce you to scientific work.

-- subject-specific basics: in this subject, you will immerse yourself in the variety of topics related to geoecological action and research.
-This includes modules on climatology, geomorphology and soil science, biogeography and vegetation science, geology, ecosystems, hydrology, botany, zoology, basics of geochemistry, humans and the environment as well as the geoecological field exercise.
+• Basics of Geoecology: In this subject, you will immerse yourself in the variety of topics related to geoecological action and research.
+This includes modules on climatology, geomorphology and soil science, biogeography and vegetation science, geology, ecosystems, hydrology, botany, zoology, basics of geochemistry, humans and the environment as well as the Field Course Geoecology module.

-- subject-related supplement: this subject offers you the opportunity to specialize thematically to a small extent.
+• Scientific Supplementary Courses of Geoecology: This subject offers you the opportunity to specialize thematically to a small extent.
 You can choose from numerous modules of varying scope.
-For example, you can take part in excursions, delve into soil science laboratory work or environmental analysis, deal with the topic of contaminated sites, deepen your knowledge of remote sensing or focus more on the landscape (landscape zones, mapping).
+For example, you can take part in excursions, immerse yourself in soil science laboratory work or environmental analysis, deal with the topic of contaminated sites, deepen your knowledge of remote sensing or focus more on the landscape (landscape zones, mapping).
 You can also deepen your knowledge of the nature-human interface (e.g. economy and globalization, urban water management, urban geography).

 Internship